-Note: Council may vary the survey requirements outlined under Clause 11.3.5.1 a) above to ensure that the level of field survey work reflects the species being assessed and the habitat on site.
+11.3 Permits and Development Applications for Vegetation Management outlined under Clause 11.3.5.1 a) above to ensure that the level of field survey work reflects the species being assessed and the habitat on site.

 - b) As part of the Flora and Fauna Assessment Report, an Assessment of significance shall be undertaken for each species, population and ecological community which is likely to be impacted, directly or indirectly, by the proposal.
-All Assessments of Significance must be undertaken in accordance with the Threatened Species Guidelines The Assessment of Significance (DECC 2007).
+All Assessments of Significance must be undertaken in accordance with the Threatened Species Guidelines - The Assessment of Significance (DECC 2007).
 These guidelines are available on the Office of Environment and Heritage's website. - c) Koala Habitat assessments undertaken as part of 11.3.5. b) above shall meet the requirements of SEPP 44 and Council's Guidelines for Koala Habitat Assessments (Refer to Appendix 4).